stevepereira91/Project-and-Coding-Examples/README.md

 This repository contains some examples of projects I have worked on.
 As well a sample of my coding ability.

-This repository is sample derived from work from the following repositories:
+This repository is a sample partially derived from work from the following repositories:

 * https://github.com/stevepereira91/Springboard-Coursework